 A World of Applications for ArDB

-So no matter what research area you are working in, what type of samples you are working on or what type of instrumentation you use, ArDB is entirely flexible to accomodate your requirements.
-Here are some more ideas to show you how ArDB might be able to help your research.
+So no matter what analytical techniques you are using, what type of samples you are working on or what type of instrumentation you use, ArDB is entirely flexible to accommodate your requirements.

 Want to see how ArDB can work with your application?

 ArDB is designed to work with practically any data type that you generate and so is capable of working with almost any application.

 If you would like to know more about how ArDB can work for you or would like to see a live demonstration of the software then please do not hesitate to contact us today.

 Most scientists love a good Excel worksheet, but we’ve all encounter times when a rogue comma or incorrect set of brackets in a formula makes the whole thing fall down.

 Strangely many labs rely on Exel sheets to handle their most precious commodity, analytical data.